Peperomia puteolata (Parallel Peperomia) Care Indoors; Watering, Light, Soil, Problems

-Parallel Peperomia is among the popular trailing Peperomia varieties and produces cascading stems and oval-shaped leaves with attractive patterns similar to the stripes found on watermelon rinds.
+Peperomia puteolata commonly called Parallel Peperomia is one of the trailing Peperomia varieties, and produces cascading stems and oval-shaped leaves with attractive patterns similar to the stripes found on watermelon rinds.

 The leaves are patterned in dark green and white and grow in whorls around the plant stems.
 The stems are a deep maroon or reddish color.
-These characteristics make Parallel Peperomia one of the best plants for an office space where they can be a great conversation starter.
+These characteristics make Parallel Peperomia one of the favored plants for an office space, where it can be a great conversation starter.

 The compact size and beautiful foliage of Peperomia tetragona make it perfect for a hanging basket, a pedestal, a tabletop, desktop or any limited space.